 Here’s another pro-tip: If you have a sweet tooth like me, then check out Federal Donuts.
 The chain features several outposts dotted throughout the streets of Philadelphia where you can indulge in fancy and scrumptious treats.
 Follow your nose and beat the queues.

 The fun doesn’t stop when the sun sets in Philly.
 I love to mix things up and find unexpected new places to visit.
 These are my top picks:

-- Spruce Street Harbor Park – If you didn’t get chance to check this urban beach out during the day, then make an after-hours date here instead.
+- Spruce Street Harbor Park – If you didn’t get a chance to check this urban beach out during the day, then make an after-hours date here instead.
 Enchanting twinkly lights and hammocks hanging from the trees make this a romantic evening option.

-- Cherry Street Pier – This early 20th century pier has been transformed into a hub of art studios and market stalls with a pop up beer garden that overlooks the Delaware River.
+- Cherry Street Pier – This early 20th century pier has been transformed into a hub of art studios and market stalls with a popup beer garden that overlooks the Delaware River.
 Depending on when you visit there may even be a festival here.